Huron Consulting Group

-Huron Consulting Group, commonly known as Huron, is a management consulting firm offering services to the healthcare, life sciences, commercial, and higher education industries.
+Huron Consulting Group, commonly known as Huron, is an American management consulting company headquartered in Chicago, Illinois.
+The firm provides consulting and digital services to clients in the healthcare, life sciences, commercial, and higher education industries.

 History

 Huron was founded in May 2002 in Chicago, Illinois, by a group of former employees of Arthur Andersen in the wake of that firm's high-profile collapse.
+The firm's headquarters remain in Chicago and it has 25 global locations across North America, Europe and Asia Pacific.

 In May 2004, Huron filed a registration statement with the Securities and Exchange Commission (SEC) relating to the initial public offering of its common stock.
 Huron Consulting Group Inc., the holding company, became a public company trading common stock on the NASDAQ Global Select Market exchange under the ticker "HURN" in October 2004.

-The firm's headquarters are in Chicago and it has 25 global locations across North America, Europe and Asia Pacific.

 In 2010, Huron acquired Click Commerce, a supplier of software-based applications and professional services to academic medical centers and research institutions.
 Terms of the acquisition were not disclosed.

-In September, 2013, Huron acquired Blue Stone International, LLC, a provider of Oracle Corporation professional services.
+In September 2013, Huron acquired Blue Stone International, LLC, a provider of Oracle Corporation professional services.
 Under the terms of the agreement, Huron acquired the assets of Blue Stone for $30 million in cash.

-Huron acquired three other companies in 2014: Threshold Consulting, Inc., a consulting firm that provides customer relationship management consulting, cloud-based software as a service applications, business intelligence tools and data warehousing; Vonlay, LLC, a healthcare technology consulting firm; and The Frankel Group Associates LLC, a life sciences consulting firm.
+Huron acquired three other companies in 2014, Threshold Consulting, Inc., a consulting firm that provides customer relationship management consulting, cloud-based software as a service applications, business intelligence tools and data warehousing; Vonlay, LLC, a healthcare technology consulting firm; and The Frankel Group Associates LLC, a life sciences consulting firm.